 Crockery jars filled with Stilton (known as “Stilton pots”) are filled with pieces of broken Stilton.
-The quality of the cheese in them isn’t as good as a piece of Stilton — after all, you are paying for the “cute” pot.
-BBC Food has deemed the top four pots to be Fortnum and Mason, Harrods, Webster’s, and Cropwell.
+The quality of the cheese in them isn’t as good as a piece of Stilton — after all, you are paying for the “cute” collectible pot.
+BBC Food at one pointed deemed the top four pots to be Fortnum and Mason, Harrods, Webster’s, and Cropwell.

 Store refrigerated for up to a month, wrapped tightly in tin foil.
 To freeze, wrap first in plastic wrap, then in tin foil.

 In the town of Stilton, in 1730, a Mr Cooper Thornhill owned a public house called the Bell Inn on the Great North Road.
 It was a good spot for the Inn, as travellers going north from London went along this road and stopped at the Inn.
 It was about 70 miles north (110 km) of London, which made it the first stop after a day’s travel from London going north by coach or horse.

 While visiting a small farm in Lancashire, he tasted a blue cheese that he loved, and worked out a deal to give his inn the rights to distribute it.
 He promoted and sold the cheese at the Inn, and travellers from both the north and the south raved about it.
 He also sold it in the market at Melton Mowbray.
 Even though the cheese wasn’t made in Stilton, it was still called that as that’s where the cheese was supplied from.